 User Experience (UX) writing is all about making sure that the words and text used in digital products like websites, apps, and software are easy for users to understand and navigate.
 It's a profession that's still relatively new, but is becoming more and more important as we all rely more on digital products in our daily lives.

 This article provides an introduction to the world of UX writing, including what it is, the responsibilities of a UX writer, and the guiding principles that inform their work.

 By the end of this article, you'll have a clear understanding of what UX writing is, what a UX writer does, and how their work helps create digital products that are easy to navigate and understand for users.

-A definition of user experience (UX) writing
+User experience (UX) writing definition